Violence against Palestinian journalists: Violence from Israel

 The IDF and Israeli settlers regularly uses violence against Palestinian journalists.
 A CPJ report in 2000 stated that there had been "dozens of violent attacks against Palestinian journalists by Israeli settlers or military forces in the occupied territories (throughout the 1990s)."
 Human rights groups sent reports to the ICC for 4 journalists who had been killed or injured by the IDF between 2015 and 2019.
 Reporter Without Borders has sent three complaints to the ICC regarding journalist killings by the IDF since 2018.
 Media offices were bombed in Gaza in 2021 by the IDF, despite housing multiple press offices.
 The killing of Shireen Abu Akleh by IDF forces received significant media attention in 2022.
 A Palestinian media watchdog found 407 violations (~42% physical assaults) against Palestinian journalists by Israeli occupation in 2015.
 The same watchdog found in their 2022 report, that 416 violations were committed by the Israeli occupation (~29% physical assaults).
 In 2015, Israeli journalists decried the government closing of Arab news stations serving Palestinians and Arab Israelis.

 Use of Administrative Detention against Journalists

 Israel has been claimed to charge Palestinian journalists with incitement for press coverage, usually through administrative detentions. +972 Magazine reported in 2016 that Israeli security forces regularly arrest and use administrative detention against Palestinian journalists for incitement, but do not use administrative detentions against Israeli journalists publishing similarly incendiary materials.
 In 2016, Palestinian Prisoner Society was quoted as saying that 25 Palestinian journalists were imprisoned, with 7 under administrative detention.

 Journalist Muhammad al-Qiq received international attention for protesting his administrative detention in 2016 with a 94-day hunger strike.
 He was subsequently administratively detained again in 2017 and protested with a 32-day hunger strike.

+In August 2025, Israeli forces detained Palestinian journalist Farah Abu Ayash at her home in Beit Umar, located in the West Bank.
+According to reports, she has been held in solitary confinement for over 100 days without formal charges or trial.
+Her lawyers and media organizations have expressed concerns about alleged mistreatment and described her detention as part of broader pressures on Palestinian journalists and media activists.